While there are dozens of beautiful different dog breeds out there, very few can compare to the stunning look of the White Husky.

 5 Facts You Didn’t Know About White Siberian Husky

 If you love White Siberian Huskies, we have a treat for you.
-Here are a few fun facts about this unique breed of dog that may just have you loving them even more.
+Here are a few fun facts about this unique breed of dog that may just have you love them even more.

 1. Huskies actually use their tail for warmth.
 That thick, beautiful tail on the Siberian Husky isn’t just for looks.
 It actually helps them withstand colder temperatures.